kennysmithed/oels2020/oels_practical_wk8.md

 We set the size of the picture (I though 500 pixels wide was reasonable), and show the verb the participant should use in the `prompt` (it's not super-prominent, but it will do - you would want to write instructions which highlighted this verb text to the participants so they know what the prompt is doing).
 The participant's `choices` on this trial is just the mic button - we use the `mic` image file, which is in the `mic_images` folder, and do a little bit of formatting in `button_html` so the mic image appears with a white background (which we'll change below to orange to indicate they are recording).

 When the participant is ready they click the mic button, which progresses them to the next trial.
-This is where the action happens: we have to indicate they are recording (which we do by turning the mic button orange), actually start the recording, and then when the click the mic again we have to stop the recording and save the trial data.
+This is where the action happens: we have to indicate they are recording (which we do by turning the mic button orange), actually start the recording, and then when they click the mic button again we have to stop the recording and save the trial data.
 The code for all that looks like this:

 ```js
 var picture_plus_orange_mic = {type:'image-button-response',